Decoding of (Interleaved) Generalized Goppa Codes: Binary Generalized Goppa Codes

 \end{corollary} \begin{IEEEproof} Since all roots of $G(x)$ are distinct, $\bar{G}(x)=G(x)^2$ in the proof of~\cref{thm:distanceBinary}.
-The statement follows herein. \end{IEEEproof} For a special choice of the code locators, the lower bound on the minimum distance is slightly larger. \begin{corollary} Given a code locator set $\cL$ of \emph{even-degree} polynomials, the minimum distance of a binary separable generalized Goppa code $\Gamma(\cL,G)$ is
+The statement follows herein. \end{IEEEproof} The following corollary shows that with even-degree code locators, the lower bound on the minimum distance is increased by a difference of ${1}/{l}$ compared to \eqref{eq:d_gGC_separable}. \begin{corollary} Given a code locator set $\cL$ of \emph{even-degree} polynomials, the minimum distance of a binary separable generalized Goppa code $\Gamma(\cL,G)$ is

 \end{corollary} \begin{IEEEproof} Since $\deg f_i(x)$ is even for all $f_i(x)\in\cL$, $\deg F_{\c}(x)$ is even.
-Then $\deg F'_{\c}(x)\leqslant \sum_{i\in\supp(\c)}l_i-2$ in~\eqref{eq:degFprime} and $\deg F'_{\c_m}(x)\leq \wt(\c_m)\cdot l-2$ in~\eqref{eq:minWeightDeg} since we work over a field of characteristic $2$.
+Then $\deg F'_{\c}(x)\leqslant \sum_{i\in\supp(\c)}l_i-2$ in~\eqref{eq:degFprime} and $\deg F'_{\v_m}(x)\leq \wt(\v_m)\cdot l-2$ in~\eqref{eq:minWeightDeg} since we work over a field of characteristic $2$.
 Together with the separable property from~\cref{col:distanceWild}, the statement follows from the rest of the proof of~\cref{thm:distanceBinary}. \end{IEEEproof} Compared to classical Goppa codes, the code length $n$ of the generalized Goppa codes is not limited by the field size $q=2^m$, but by the number of irreducible polynomials in $\F_{2^m}[x]$.
 The result in the following theorem was stated in~\cite{noskov_one_2020}.
 As a completion to~\cref{thm:parityCheckMatrix} and~\cref{thm:distanceBinary} for the properties of binary generalized Goppa codes, we include it here. \begin{theorem}[Code Length~{\cite{noskov_one_2020}}] Let $q=2^m$ for some integer~$m$.
 Given a generalized Goppa code $\Gamma(\cL,G)$.
 Denote $l=\max_{f(x)\in\cL}\deg f(x)$.
 The length of $\Gamma(\cL,G)$ is limited by

 where $\mathcal{I}_{q}(t)$ is the number of irreducible polynomials of degree~$t$ in the polynomial ring $\mathbb{F}_{q}[x]$ (see~\cref{lem:numIrrePoly}). \end{theorem}